ImageMagick/Usage-Markdown/canvas/index.md

 ## Gradients of Color {#gradient}

-As you saw above you can create canvases of solid colors easy enough.
+As you saw above, you can create canvases of solid colors easily enough.
 But sometimes you want something more interesting.
 And ImageMagick provides a number of special image creation operators that will let you do this.

-The full list of these creation operators are listed on the [ImageMagick formats](http://www.imagemagick.org/www/formats.html).
+The full list of these creation operators is on the [ImageMagick formats](http://www.imagemagick.org/www/formats.html).

-It is difficult however to find all the good image generators available in IM as they are all mixed up with the specific image file formats.
+It is difficult, however, to find all the good image generators available in IM as they are all mixed up with the specific image file formats.
 And then not all the options and capabilities are detailed.
 I will try to rectify that.